 - Bochnia Salt Mine – Lesser Poland, Poland.
-Oldest salt mine in Europe, established in 12th – 13th century AD.
+Oldest salt mine in Europe, established in the 12th – 13th century AD.
 4.5 km long mines up to 468 m deep.
 Contains multiple premises including ornate church, called underground town.

 - Catacombs of Paris – Paris, France.
-Former extensive Paris stone mines (approximately 400 km long network) since late 18th century have been turned into underground cemetery where are located remains of approximately 6 million people.
+Former extensive Paris stone mines (approximately 400 km long network) since the late 18th century have been turned into underground cemetery where are located remains of approximately 6 million people.

 - CERN Large Hadron Collider – Geneva, Switzerland and Rhône-Alpes, France.
 World’s largest particle collider, located in specially made tunnel – ring, which is 27 km in circumference.
 Scientific experiments here are expected to bring very important discoveries regarding the basic rules of Universe.
 Built in 1983 – 1988, initally used for electron-positron collider.
 Contains two parallel beam pipes made in extremely high precision – these pipes intersect in two places, where the collision takes place and is documented.